Personalized Federated Learning with Exact Stochastic Gradient Descent: Introduction

-The paper is organized as follows.
-In section 2, we present the related work and compare our proposed approach against prior work; in section 3 we present our approach and present formal evidence to back up the claims about convergence; in section 4 we present experimental evaluation results, and in section 5 we conclude the paper.
+{The rest of the paper is organized as follows.
+Section \ref{related_work} presents the related work and compares our approach against prior methods.
+Section \ref{sec:proposed_framework} details our proposed framework and provides formal convergence analysis.
+Section \ref{experiments} reports experimental results, and Section \ref{conclusion} concludes the paper.}